mxcube/ui-api/beamline.rst

         aperture, slits, beam_definer

-        # These are included to standardize the names, but the specific
+        # These are included only to standardize the names.
+The specific
-        # beam-defining motors are likely to vary between beamlines.
+        # beam-defining motors are likely to vary between beamlines,
+        # and many beamlines will not support these in the user interface,
+        # while others would use more or different actuators.

-**Type str:**
+**Actuators - Type str:**

     *Enumerated strings*

         zoom, phase, centring_method, beam_shape

-        # These must all have a values_list or enum
+        # These must all have a allowed_values or enum
-        # NB we should standardise the vocabulary.
-An enum??
+        # NB we should standardise the vocabularies as well as the names.
+        # Enums??
+How should we deal with beamline-specific sets?

-**Type TwoState**
+**Actuators - Type TwoState**

     fast_shutter, safety_shutter, beamstop, capillary, frontlight, backlight